lklkevin/pear/README.md

      - **Favourite** exams to easily access them later in the browse tab.
      - Unlock **customization** options for better organization.
    - You can create an account using username, email, and password, or simply use your Google account.

+7. **Account Management**
+   - Once logged in, you can modify your account details:
+     - Navigate to your **Profile** page by clicking on your username in the top-right corner, or in the drop-down menu on mobile.
+   - Account deletion is available through the "Delete Account" button at the bottom of the profile page.

 ### Content Guidelines

 Our application supports the uploading of unrelated PDFs instead of math exams during the generation process; doing so will include assorted questions on the theme of the document uploaded.
 However, blank documents will not be considered for generation.